ambitioninc/django-entity-event/docs/quickstart.rst

 themselves.
 All three methods support the following arguments:

-- ``start_time``: providing a datetime object to this parameter will filter the events to only those that occured after this time
+- ``start_time``: providing a datetime object to this parameter will filter the events to only those that occurred after this time
-- ``end_time``: providing a datetime object to this paramter will filter the events to only those that occured before this time.
+- ``end_time``: providing a datetime object to this parameter will filter the events to only those that occurred before this time.
 - ``seen``: passing ``False`` to this argument will filter the events to only those which have not been marked as having been seen.
 - ``include_expired``: defaults to ``False``, passing ``True`` to this